HootDunk/micronaut-petclinic/README.md

 ## micronaut-petclinic
-A clone of the popular Spring Petclinic Rest example made with Micronuat.
+A clone of the popular Spring Petclinic Rest example made with Micronaut.

 ## Micronaut 3.0.0 Documentation